l-monnier/idris2-hex/README.md

 ## String conversion

 You can converts `String`s to `Hex` using the `fromString` function.
 Such strings are validated at compile time.
-Only non-empty `String`s with only valid hexadecimal characters will be accepted.
+Only non-empty `String`s with valid hexadecimal characters will be accepted.

-Both styles with upper case or lower case are accepted.
+Upper and lower case letters are accepted.
 For example, `a4` and `A4` are valid.

 ## Numeric operations